ansible/tower-cli/docs/ROLE_MANAGEMENT.md

 tower-cli role grant --organization 'Default' --user 'test_user' --type 'member'
 ```

-These commands are also redundant with the tower-cli organization and team
+These commands are redundant with the tower-cli organization and team
 `associate` and `disassociate` commands.